Nonclassicality of fully degenerate triple-photon states and its application in generating non-Gaussian entanglement: Entanglement properties of two-mode non-Gaussian state

+This entanglement property, specifically, the entanglement between the 2nd-order quadrature of mode $\hat{a}_1$ and the linear quadrature of mode $\hat{a}_2$, is similar to the entanglement exhibited by the state generated by Hamiltonian $H_I=i\hbar\kappa\hat{a}_1^{\dag 2}\hat{a}_2^{\dag}\hat{p}+H.c.$ in the spontaneous parametric regime at the 3rd-order moments \cite{zhang.prl.127.150502.2021}.
+It should be noted that $\tilde{\nu}_{12-}$ is greater than 0 in the entire parameter interval, which means that the modes $\hat{a}_1$ and $\hat{a}_2$ are asymmetric.
+In addition, although the two output modes are also correlated in the 4th-order moments, $\tilde{\nu}_{22-}>0$, so we can not get any conclusion about the entanglement.
 The same is true for the CMs of order 5 and 7, as shown in Fig. \ref{fig4}(b).
-Figure \ref{fig4}(c) demonstrates the evolution of $\tilde{\nu}_{kl-}$ versus $\xi$ based on the 6th-order moments.
+Figure \ref{fig4}(c) demonstrates the evolution of $\tilde{\nu}_{kl-}$ versus $t$ based on the 6th-order moments.
 We can see that $\tilde{\nu}_{42-}$, $\tilde{\nu}_{24-}$, $\tilde{\nu}_{51-}$, and $\tilde{\nu}_{33-}$ are all less than zero in some parameter intervals, which implies that there are four different types of entanglement between the two output modes at the 6th-order moments.

 We now consider an asymmetric input scenario where $\kappa_ 0=4\kappa_{\pi}$.
 Figure \ref{fig4}(d) shows the evolution of $\tilde{\nu}_{21-}$, $\tilde{\nu}_{12-}$, and $\tilde{\nu}_{22-}$ as a function of interaction time.
 In contrast to symmetric input, the most significant difference at the 3rd-order moments of the two-mode non-Gaussian state generated by asymmetric input is that both $\tilde{\nu}_{21-}$ and $\tilde{\nu}_{12-}$ are negative within specific parameter intervals.
 This indicates the presence of entanglement between the linear quadrature of mode $\hat{a}_1$ and the 2nd-order quadrature of mode $\hat{a}_2$, and vice versa.
 We refer to this class of entangled states as symmetric nonlinear entangled states.
 Note that the parameter interval of $\tilde{\nu}_{21-}<0$ in the case of asymmetric input is larger than that of symmetric input.
 For both the 5th- and 7th-order criteria, $\tilde{\nu}_{kl-}$ is greater than 0, as shown in Fig. \ref{fig4}(e).
 At the 6th-order moments, $\tilde{\nu}_{42-}$, $\tilde{\nu}_{24-}$, $\tilde{\nu}_{51-}$, and $\tilde{\nu}_{15-}$ are all negative within partial parameter intervals, whereas $\tilde{\nu}_{33-}$ remains negative across the entire parameter range, as shown in Fig. \ref{fig4}(f), suggesting the presence of five different entanglement structures.